-We want to see your adventures captured on film and keep the cycle of inspiration rolling as we head into the sixth year of the competition.
+We want to see your adventures captured on film and keep the cycle of inspiration rolling as we head into the seventh year of the competition, supported by Montane.

-We're after films that are up to 10 minutes long (though they can be much shorter if you choose!) about the adventures of an outdoor-loving woman or women.
+We're after films that are up to 10 minutes long (though they can be much shorter if you choose!) about the adventures of an outdoor-loving womxn.

 You don't have to be a pro filmmaker or an elite athlete to enter.
 We want to see films featuring females of all shapes, sizes, ages and abilities.

 Do something different!
 Make your film stand out by putting your own spin on the competition.
 Your film doesn't have to be a documentary and could be completely fictional.
 Get creative and make the competition what you want it to be.

 Why you should enter

 The aim of this competition is to increase the number of outdoorsy women on the big screen, and with your films, we can make that happen.
 We know there are so many amazing women out there doing amazing things in amazing places and even often, for amazing causes.
 In fact, this year we've added a new category- the Make a Difference Award - to help highlight the amazing work that is being done by members of the outdoor community for important causes such as in the combat against the climate crisis and amplifying diversity in the outdoors.

 DISCOVER: The Climate Project - our environmental campaign to combat the climate crisis

 2020 winning Director, Rachel Sarah, offers up her advice for anyone thinking of entering this year: "Make something, and submit it.
 Enjoy it and have fun with it or, equally as important, explore something you are uncomfortable with, and let bad experiences be shared.
 It's cathartic to create and share, either way.
 Collaborate if you can; you'd be surprised by how many other people are out there wanting to make things, too.
 And, quite often, two or three creative brains and cameras are better than one.
 Community is everything!